-In addition, DOL reported COVID-19 related unemployment insurance benefit overpayments of \$3.4 billion and \$2.2 billion, net of allowance for uncollectible accounts, in the accounts receivable, net (with the public) caption in the consolidated balance sheets as of September 30, 2023 and 2022, respectively.
+In addition, DOL reported COVID-19 related unemployment insurance benefit overpayments of \$10.0 billion and \$3.4 billion, net of allowance for uncollectible accounts, in the accounts receivable, net (with the public) caption in the consolidated balance sheets as of September 30, 2024 and 2023, respectively.
 DOL also included information related to the accounts receivable and the allowance for uncollectible accounts in notes 4, 15, 19, 21, and 25.
-We were unable to obtain sufficient appropriate audit evidence about the methodology and certain underlying assumptions used in developing the estimated component of the related account balances in fiscal years 2023 and 2022.
+We were unable to obtain sufficient appropriate audit evidence about the methodology and certain underlying assumptions used in developing the estimated components of the related account balances in fiscal years 2024 and 2023, including the related bad debt expense.
 Consequently, we were unable to determine whether any adjustments to these amounts were necessary.

-We conducted our audits in accordance with auditing standards generally accepted in the United States of America (GAAS), the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, and Office of Management and Budget (OMB) Bulletin No. 24-01, Audit Requirements for Federal Financial Statements.
-Our responsibilities under those standards and OMB Bulletin No. 24-01 are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America (GAAS), the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, and Office of Management and Budget (OMB) Bulletin No. 24-02, Audit Requirements for Federal Financial Statements.
+Our responsibilities under those standards and OMB Bulletin No. 24-02 are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
 We are required to be independent of DOL and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audits.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified audit opinion on the consolidated financial statements and audit opinion on the sustainability financial statements.